matthew-eiley/ALLOCOR/deliverables/work/sprint_a/project_preparation.md

 5. Yixuan Qin, 261010963, yixuan.qin@mail.mcgill.ca
 6. Youdas Yessad, 261183246, youdas.yessad@mail.mcgill.ca

-# Done Checklist
+## Done Checklist
 - [ ] All story related tasks have been completed.
 - [ ] All of a story’s code has been peer reviewed and accepted.
 - [ ] All of a story’s code is merged into main.
 - [ ] Unit tests have been written, passed locally, and succeed in the build pipeline.
 - [ ] Code builds successfully in the CI pipeline.
-- [ ] All known bugs have been logged and accepted by the product manager.
+- [ ] All known bugs have been logged and accepted by all asset owners.
 - [ ] All story specific acceptance tests succeed.
 - [ ] Any story specific nonfunctional acceptance criteria are validated.
 - [ ] Code is appropriately commented for clarity.